Kootingal

 Table Chart PROFILE FAQ

-The average construction cost value of these properties is $390,000.
-In terms of commercial development, Kootingal has recorded $12.0 million in approvals this financial year, demonstrating moderate levels of activity.
-Compared to the Rest of NSW, Kootingal has 120.0% more building activity per person, offering buyers greater choice.
+New homes are being constructed at an average expected cost of $390,000.
+This year, $12.0 million in commercial development approvals have been recorded, demonstrating moderate levels of commercial development.
+Compared to the Rest of NSW, Kootingal has 119.0% more building activity per person, offering buyers greater choice.
 However, building activity has slowed in recent years.
-The new building activity is composed of 76.0% detached houses and 24.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The majority of new building activity consists of detached houses (76.0%), maintaining the area's traditional low-density character focused on family homes.

-This represents a notable shift from the area's existing housing composition, which is currently 96.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
-The location has approximately 178 people per dwelling approval, indicating an expanding market.
-Population forecasts indicate Kootingal will gain 257 residents through to 2041 (from the latest AreaSearch quarterly estimate).
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+This represents a shift from the existing housing stock, which is currently 96.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles.
+Kootingal has approximately 183 people per dwelling approval, suggesting an expanding market.
+Population forecasts indicate that Kootingal will gain 297 residents by 2041 based on the latest AreaSearch quarterly estimate.
+If current development patterns continue, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development